 Martinez sponsored a resolution supporting HB 11 and urging state lawmakers to enact the bill “or similar legislation.”

-The resolution failed 7-5.
+The resolution failed 7-4.
 Commissioners Danielle Cohen Higgins, Eileen Higgins, Oliver Gilbert III, Kionne McGhee, Jean Monestime, Raquel Regalado and Hardemon voted no. Jose “Pepe” Diaz, Rebeca Sosa, René García and Martinez voted yes.
-Javier Souto was absent.

 Diaz described the bill as a “tool” police could use to better protect themselves and the space around them.
 That may not have been necessary years ago, but police-citizen interactions have grown much more hostile and, as such, new rules are needed.